felys-lang/felys/README.md

 ## Components

+I understand that the naming and code organization do not make sense, but I like it.

 - [PhiLia093](felys/src/philia093): Parser and a general-purpose [generator](philia093) with self-bootstrapping capabilities
 - [Cyrene](felys/src/cyrene): Control-flow graph builder and transformer for intermediate representation
 - [Demiurge](felys/src/demiurge): Dead code elimination, register allocation, and code generation
 - [Elysia](felys/src/elysia): Execution runtime, featuring a neural network library and bytecode loader/dumper

+## Pipeline

 The design is simple, but still, here's the high-level pipeline: